OpenSourceEconomics/epp_topics/src/epp_topics/background/content_objectives.md

-# Learning objectives
+# Content and Learning Objectives

-The topics in this chapter encompass background from the history of computing, underlying mathematical concepts, and computer science.
+The topics in this chapter encompass some helpful background from the history of computing, mathematical concepts, and computer science.

 After working through this chapter, you should be able to:

 - sketch the history of commonly used operating systems
 - explain intuitively what graphs are